My Name Is Aram: Plot summaries

-The book resembles a novel in that the stories all have Aram as a hero, are written in the same style, and are placed in a roughly chronological order.
+This collection of short stories resembles a novel in that Aram is the hero of each one, all are written in the same style, and they are in roughly chronological order.
 The first story takes place when Aram is 9 years old, the last when he is a young man leaving his hometown for the first time.
 Each story has Aram interacting with a different member of his large family or with other people in Fresno.

-In the first story, "The Summer of the Beautiful White Horse," Aram and his crazy Cousin Mourad "borrow" their neighbor's horse.
-In the second, Aram accompanies his lazy but musical zither-playing Uncle Jorgi on "The Journey to Hanford," where Jorgi is supposed to find work as a day laborer.
+In the first story, "The Summer of the Beautiful White Horse", Aram and his crazy Cousin Mourad "borrow" their neighbor's horse.
+In the second, Aram accompanies his lazy but musical zither-playing Uncle Jorgi on "The Journey to Hanford", where Jorgi is supposed to find work as a day laborer.
 This story also features Aram's grandfather, supposedly the head of the family, but actually easily opposed by the old man's bickering wife.
-In the third tale, "The Pomegranate Trees," Aram helps his Uncle Melik in a poetic but ill-fated plan to grow a pomegranate orchard in the desert.
+In the third tale, "The Pomegranate Trees", Aram helps his Uncle Melik in a poetic but ill-fated plan to grow a pomegranate orchard in the desert.
 "One of our Future Poets, You Might Say" is a story about Aram's physical check-up at his elementary school.
-In "The Fifty-Yard Dash," Aram looks to Lionel Strongfort bodybuilding ads, while Uncle Gyko dabbles in Eastern religions.
+In "The Fifty-Yard Dash", Aram looks to Lionel Strongfort bodybuilding ads while Uncle Gyko dabbles in Eastern religions.

-"A Nice Old-Fashioned Romance, With Love Lyrics and Everything," tells how Aram's cousin Arak gets him in trouble at school.
-"My Cousin Dikran, the Orator," is the wonder of all the Fresno Armenian farmers, but Aram's grandfather dispenses a deeper wisdom.
+"A Nice Old-Fashioned Romance, With Love Lyrics and Everything" tells how Aram's cousin Arak gets him in trouble at school.
+"My Cousin Dikran, the Orator" is the wonder of all the Fresno Armenian farmers, but Aram's grandfather dispenses a deeper wisdom.
 In "The Presbyterian Choir Singers" Aram and his friend Pandro are recruited by an older church-going woman to sing in the choir at her Presbyterian church.
 She also tries to convert them from the evils of cursing.
-In "The Circus," the circus comes to town and Aram and his friend help set up the circus tent.
+In "The Circus", Aram and his friend help set up the circus tent.